Private Capital's Rapid Growth In The Insurance Sector

 8 min read

-We've leaned into the organic model and the ability for outside capital to get consistent returns and dividends by supporting our organic channels, in addition to inorganic channels as they arise.
+We've leaned into the organic model, in addition to inorganic channels as they arise.
 That’s been an important part of our growth story, not just Athene, but for Apollo as well

 Sean Brennan, Executive Vice President Head of Pension Group Annuity and Flow Reinsurance of Athene, Partner Apollo